17 Years Ago, America Watched Its Automotive Giant Collapse

 On November 25, 2008, General Motors experienced one of the darkest days in its modern history.

-On that day, amid a global financial turmoil, the Detroit giant General Motors (GM) unveiled an emergency plan that would precipitate an unprecedented shift for an American automaker.
-On that day, GM officially acknowledged that it could no longer meet its obligations without massive federal assistance.
-This sequence of events would leave a lasting mark on the global automotive industry.
+On that day, amid a global financial storm, the Detroit giant General Motors (GM) unveiled an emergency plan that would precipitate an unprecedented shift for an American automaker.
+On that day, GM officially acknowledged that it could no longer meet its commitments without massive federal assistance.
+A sequence that would leave a lasting mark on the global automotive industry.

-At the time, GM was still the world’s largest automaker, but its strength was merely a facade.
-The group was accumulating losses, burdened by a sprawling structure, numerous and costly brands, and a dwindling American market.
-The financial crisis of 2008 acted as an accelerator: sales plummeted, cash reserves evaporated, and investors withdrew.
+At that time, GM was still the world’s largest automaker, but its power had become nothing more than a veneer.
+The group was racking up losses, weighed down by a sprawling structure, numerous and costly brands, and an American market in decline.
+The 2008 financial crisis acted as an accelerator: sales plummeted, liquidity evaporated, and investors pulled back.
 On November 25, the plan presented to Congress detailed the extent of the shipwreck.
-It highlighted a colossal debt, a cash flow on the brink of drying up, and an immediate need for several tens of billions of dollars to avoid collapse.
+It highlighted a colossal debt, a treasury on the brink of drying up, and an immediate need for several tens of billions of dollars to avoid collapse.

 America was no longer untouchable

 The announcement had the effect of an earthquake.
-GM, the emblem of the American industrial dream, acknowledged that it could no longer navigate alone.
-The federal government would need to intervene.
-This would happen a few months later when the automaker filed for Chapter 11 bankruptcy protection, initiating the most spectacular restructuring ever seen in modern automotive history.
-Brands would be eliminated, factories closed, thousands of jobs sacrificed.
-A forced, yet vital reinvention.
+GM, emblematic of the American industrial dream, acknowledged that it could no longer navigate alone.
+The federal government would have to intervene.
+This would take place a few months later, when the automaker would seek protection under Chapter 11 of the bankruptcy code, initiating the most spectacular restructuring ever seen in modern automotive history.
+Brands would be eliminated, factories closed, and thousands of jobs sacrificed.
+A forced but vital reinvention.

 You might be interestedin this article:

-In hindsight, November 25 stands out as the moment when General Motors ceased to be untouchable.
-It symbolizes the end of an industrial model inherited from the post-war era, too heavy, too slow, too vulnerable to crises.
-Paradoxically, it was from this near-bankruptcy that the new generation GM was born, more compact, more rational, and ready to tackle market transformations.
-It was in this fall that its rebirth was shaped.
+In retrospect, this day of November 25 appears as the moment when General Motors ceased to be untouchable.
+It symbolizes the end of an industrial model inherited from the post-war era, too heavy, too slow, and too vulnerable to crises.
+Paradoxically, it was from this near-bankruptcy that the new generation GM was born, more compact, more rational, and ready to tackle the market transformations.
+It was in this downfall that its rebirth took shape.

 READ ALSO: 114 years ago, Louis Chevrolet wrote his American dream